shankarg2112-bot/budget-financial-dashboard/README.md

 ### Happiest Minds Technologies — Budget Performance & Financial Health Analysis (2021–2023)

 ## What this project does
-Answers one question: **Where is the company overspending, and can it actually afford it?**
+Answers one question: Where is the company overspending, and can it actually afford it?

-Combines an internal department budget dataset with Happiest Minds Technologies' real public financial statements to assess operational spend risk against overall financial health, benchmarked against 4 industry peers.
+Combines an internal department budget dataset with Happiest Minds Technologies' public financial statements to assess operational spend risk against overall financial health, benchmarked against 4 industry peers.